LuxoftAKutsan/sdl_evolution/proposals/nnnn-sdl_on_qnx_700.md

 Proposed default platform for QNX is x86 (same as for Linux).

 ### Rework of SDL code

+SDL code structure should be reworked to avoid code duplication for different platforms.
+The same SDL code should be used for each platform, except platform specific code.
+Platform specific code should be isolated and should not contain business logic.

 #### 3rd party libraries for QNX7